murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

     - At the end, let people come up with their topics.
 2. **Let people self-assign to the various workgroups**.
 In the beginning, insist on having similar-sized groups.
 Become less and less strict as topics emerge from the participants.
 3. **Let them work in breakout rooms**.
 And visit the groups to make sure things are going well.
-4. **Organize a** [Shift and Share](https://www.liberatingstructures.com/11-shift-share/).
+4. **Organize a [Shift and Share](https://www.liberatingstructures.com/11-shift-share/)**.
 Leave an “owner” in each room, and ask the others to “visit” the other rooms for a chat.
 This will cross-pollinate all the knowledge that emerged from the different rooms.
 Learn more about facilitating this on the Liberating Structures website.
 5. **Gather follow-up stickies**.
 Collect pink “problem” stickies from all the rooms.
 In this setup, it’s also a good practice to do the same with “decision” stickies: we use green ones.
 Collect them in a central space.
 Problem stickies are great candidates for room topics in the next session.

 I find this sequence of activities central to facilitating a remote Event Storming.
-Once in place, this rhythm becomes the “pulse” of the Event Storming.
+Once in place, **this rhythm becomes the “pulse” of the Event Storming**.

 Side note: you can reuse this structure for many collaborative design activities!